Is PTSD A Disability: Navigating Severe Symptoms

 In short, PTSD is considered an entirely valid disability.

-If symptoms of PTSD have interfered with your ability to work or maintain a living, you may qualify for assistance through the Social Security Administration or the U.S. Department of Veterans Affairs if you have previously served in the U.S. military.
+If symptoms of PTSD have an extreme limitation on your ability to work or function, you may qualify for assistance through the Social Security Administration or the U.S. Department of Veterans Affairs if you have previously served in the U.S. military.
+If you’re a veteran, you may be able to fill out a VA disability claim to receive VA disability benefits or VA disability compensation.

 It is important to note that the majority of available assistance for PTSD will require a professional medical diagnosis.
 A list of required medical documentation to apply for PTSD-related disability can be found through the U.S. Social Security Administration website